-At PNNL, all new construction, major renovations, and alterations of buildings greater than 10,000 gsf will comply with the GPs.
-This commitment is institutionalized by incorporating the GPs, including the energy-reduction requirements per the American Society of Heating, Refrigeration and Air-Conditioning Engineers (ASHRAE) Standard 90.1, into PNNL's engineering design standards and the general specification for new construction and major renovation projects.
+At PNNL, all new construction, major renovations, and alterations of buildings greater than 25,000 gsf will comply with the GPs.
+This commitment is institutionalized by incorporating GPs, including energy reduction requirements per American Society of Heating, Refrigeration and Air-Conditioning Engineers (ASHRAE) Standard 90.1, into PNNL's engineering design standards and the general specification for new constructions and major renovations projects.